IsuruHaupe/as-cast/README.md

   * */del* : this route is used when the current server wants to remove itself as a source
   * */receive_add* : this route is used when a server wants to propagate an add message to its neighbors
   * */receive_del* : this route is used when a server wants to propagate a del message to its neighbors
+  * */on_edge_up* : this route is called after a bidirectional link is created between two node, and we need to make them compete together for the best source
+  * */on_edge_down* : this route is called after links are removed between two nodes

+* All the requests are POST requests.

-* A service is called whenever the controller needs to update the state of the service (when becoming a source or receiving new neighbors or new weights).
+* The controller will call the service whenever the controller routes are called and needs to update the state of the node (when becoming a source or receiving new neighbors or new weights).
 This service implements the AS-Cast algorithm.